Logo

 Are there governor limits for Flow Builder?

-Yes, Flows are subject to Salesforce governor limits (e.g., SOQL queries, DML statements).
-Optimize Flows to stay within limits.
+Yes, Flows are subject to Salesforce governor limits, such as SOQL queries and DML statements.
+Optimize Flows to remain within these limits.